CharlottaG/KnitCo/README.md

 Priorities for the first release of the Knit & Co store:

 **Must have** (Completed for this release)
-- As a user, I want to be able to receive an order confirmation email so that I have a record of my purchase.
 - As a user, I want to be able to recover my password so that I can recover access to my account.
 - As a user, I want to be able to receive email confirmation on registration so that I can verify my account and know that the registration was successful.
 - As a user, I want to be able to login and logout so that I can access my personal info.